Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 But maybe not for as long as everyone else is.
 He crunched the sherbet lemon and swallowed it down.
 Not if I can help it.

 Harry poked his head through the door to the office.
-Dumbledore leant back in his chair on the other side of the desk, holding his hand out in supplication to Fawkes, who appeared to have made off with the bowl of sherbet lemons.
+Dumbledore leant back in his chair on the other side of the desk, holding his hand out in supplication to Fawkes, who held the bowl of sherbet lemons hostage in his talons.

 ‘Harry.’
 His eyes twinkled.
 ‘If you’d be so kind as to bear with me for a moment, Fawkes is experiencing a bout of adolescent rebellion.
 Sadly, being a phoenix, they come about more frequently than one might hope.’